mattogodoy/rockfm-monitor/README.md

 `python3 monitor.py`

-The songs will be checked every **20** minutes (only if the program is running).
+The songs will be checked every **20** seconds (only if the program is running).

 ## To-Do

-I plan to gather enough information to confirm my suspicions, so in a near future I'll code a program to get statistics about the artists, songs and their frequency of broadcast.
+In a near future I'll code a program to get statistics about the artists, songs and their frequency of broadcast.